achhetr/vegan-blog/README.md

 # Vegan Blog

 This is a Vegan Blog Project developed in React, Scss, Netlify (ci/cd).
-This project is proof of concept right now and working on feature delivery.
+This project is proof of concept (POC) right now and working on feature delivery.

 ## Installation